huggingface/huggingface_hub/docs/source/en/guides/upload.md

 `local_path` and `path_in_repo` are optional and can be implicitly inferred.
 If `local_path` is not set, the tool will check if a local folder or file has the same name as the `repo_id`.
 If that's the case, its content will be uploaded.
-Otherwise, `local_path` will default to the current directory.
+Otherwise, an exception is raised asking the user to explicitly set `local_path`.
 In any case, if `path_in_repo` is not set, files are uploaded at the root of the repo.

 ```bash
 # Upload file at root